iguana-project/iguana/README.md

 | PUID | 1000 | The ID of the user running Iguana in the container |
 | PGID | 1000 | The group ID of the above user |

 But in staging/production environment more configuration should be done by the user!
 Therefore a [settings.json](files/settings.json) file is placed in the Docker volume after the first run.
 You can edit this file to your needs (see [Configuration section -> settings.json](README.md#settingsjson)).
-To apply the canges simply restart the container.
+To apply the changes simply restart the container.
 Please look especially at the `SECRET_KEY` and `HOST/ALLOWED_HOSTS` settings!

 If a Nginx server was included in the image (with `USE_NGINX=true`), the `nginx.conf` file can also be found on the Docker volume.
 But for real production environments, a separate Nginx container is recommended!